 We think it's vital to set post-launch objectives.
-The danger, after all the excitement of a launch, is that your launch team disappears off to other projects as soon as the party is over.
+After all the excitement of a launch, the danger is that your launch team disappears off to other projects as soon as the party is over.
 However, with most products, there are teething issues and 'snags' - things that stop the product being as successful as it could be.
 It's mad to pull away from this critical safety net of people after spending so much time and effort developing the product.

-Post-launch objectives - such as having achieved a certain number of customers, or having no critical outstanding bugs - help make sure the product is up and running.
+Post-launch objectives, such as achieving a certain number of customers or having no critical outstanding bugs, help make sure the product is up and running.

-The launch team will then know that they may be called in to help fix any issues until the post-launch objectives are met.
+The launch team will then know they may be called in to help fix any issues until the post-launch objectives are met.